What you need to know about insulin resistance

 Guide Many people come to Diet Doctor because they are looking for help to lose weight or reverse type 2 diabetes.
 But did you know that almost all the symptoms of a common female condition called Polycystic Ovary Syndrome (PCOS) respond very well to a low-carb or ketogenic diet, too?

 - Non-Alcoholic Fatty Liver Disease — Called NAFLD, this is where there is too much fat stored in the liver.
 It may be the result of chronically high insulin levels and it may contribute to insulin resistance.
-While it is more common in individuals who are obese, who have metabolic syndrome, or who have type 2 diabetes, it has been found to be associated with insulin resistance and hyperinsulinemia in lean individuals with normal glucose tolerance.19 Some people with NAFLD go on to develop liver problems, such as inflammation, scarring, and cirrhosis as well as liver failure.20
+While it is more common in individuals with obesity, metabolic syndrome, and type 2 diabetes, it has been found to be associated with insulin resistance and hyperinsulinemia in lean individuals with normal glucose tolerance.24 Some people with NAFLD go on to develop liver problems, such as inflammation, scarring, and cirrhosis as well as liver failure.25

-- Cancer — Insulin resistance is associated with an increase in risk of colorectal cancer, endometrial cancer, pancreatic cancer, and breast cancer.21 It is not clear whether it is the insulin resistance itself or its relationship to other risk factors, such as obesity and high blood glucose, that contributes to the increased cancer risk.
-However, it is thought that chronically high levels of insulin may promote cancer growth and that reducing insulin levels may slow cancer growth.22
+- Cancer — Insulin resistance is associated with an increase in risk of colorectal cancer, endometrial cancer, pancreatic cancer, and breast cancer.26 It is not clear whether it is the insulin resistance itself or its relationship to other risk factors, such as obesity and high blood glucose, that contributes to the increased cancer risk.
+However, it is thought that chronically high levels of insulin may promote cancer growth and that reducing insulin levels may slow cancer growth, although more data are needed in this area to draw firm conclusions.27

 US researchers explore link between sugar, insulin, keto, and cancer